-While using this type of reducer the user has the option of orienting the flat side.
-Usually for horizontal lines, eccentric reducers are oriented with either the flat side up or down and the same with deviation is mentioned in isometric.
+While using eccentric reducer, the user has the option of orienting the flat side.
+Usually, for horizontal lines, eccentric reducers are oriented with either the flat side up or down, and the same with deviation is mentioned in isometric.

-Normally eccentric reducers with flat side down are preferred for following cases on horizontal lines:
+Normally eccentric reducers with the flat side down are preferred for following cases on horizontal lines:

-• On pump suction line which handle slurry.
+- On the pump suction line which handles slurry.

-Depending on end connections of this fitting with straight pipe, reducers are grouped as follows:
+Depending on end connections of this fitting with a straight pipe, reducers are grouped as follows:

-Butt Welding reducers: The applicable pressure rating, dimensional and material standards for butt welding reducers are same as those applicable to butt welding elbows.
+The applicable pressure rating, dimensional and material standards for butt welding reducers are the same as those applicable to butt welding elbows.

-Socket welding reducers: As shown in Fig.3. such reducers are available in concentric type only & in the form of a coupling with one end socket to fit larger diameter pipe and other end socket to fit smaller diameter pipe.
-Standards are same as those applicable to socket welding elbows.
+As shown in Fig.3. such reducers are available in concentric type only & in the form of coupling with one end socket to fit larger diameter pipe and another end socket to fit smaller diameter pipe.
+Standards are the same as those applicable to socket welding elbows.

-Screwed reducers: Available only in concentric type and are in the form of coupling having one end to fit bigger pipe and other end to fit smaller pipe.
-ASME B16.11 is applicable dimensional standard.
-Material standards including pressure ratings are same as of screwed elbows.
+Available only in the concentric type and are in the form of coupling having one end to fit bigger pipe and another end to fit smaller pipe.
+ASME B16.11 is an applicable dimensional standard.
+Material standards including pressure ratings are the same as of screwed elbows.